 Using the marital deduction to eliminate estate taxes

 Married couples can give a gift of an unlimited amount to each other.
 The value of the property gifted to the surviving spouse is subtracted from the deceased spouse’s estate.
 Because all assets go to the surviving spouse, there are no estate taxes imposed.
 A married couple can in effect protect $24.12 million from federal estate and gift taxes with good planning.
 This is most commonly referred to as the lifetime credit.

 What is the “generation skipping” tax

 The “generation skipping” tax is yet another type of estate tax you should be familiar with.
 This is a tax assessed on any assets passed on to a generation that is two or more levels below the decedent.
 In other words, when you leave property to your grandchildren, as opposed to your children, the IRS will assess the generation skipping tax.
 This particular tax also applies to a transfer of property to someone who is unrelated to you and who is 37 ½ years or more younger than you.

 The purpose of a General Skipping Trust is to minimize or avoid estate taxes on transfers made to subsequent generations.
 This is accomplished by holding the assets in trust and distributing the funds in a pre-defined way, to each successive generation.
 In this way, the entire amount of the trust is protected from estate taxes with each passing generation.
 A common misconception is that Generation Skipping Trusts are only for wealthy families, but most families can benefit from this type of estate planning.

 The benefit of making gifts instead of inheritances

 Download our FREE estate planning checklist!
-If you have questions regarding inheritance tax, or any other estate planning needs, contact the Northern California Center for Estate Planning and Elder Law for a consultation, either online or by calling us at (916) 437-3500.
+If you have questions regarding inheritance tax, or any other estate planning needs, contact us for a consultation, either online or by calling us at (916) 437-3500.